 There was a time, in a galaxy far, far away, when some folks inhabiting the planet of Digital Marketing would assert that the term “SEO” (Search Engine Optimization) referred to the optimization of the organic, or non-paid components of a company’s digital footprint, mainly the website.
 While, conversely, all paid efforts in this regard were referred to as “SEM” (Search Engine Marketing).
 The reality is, since there is a high degree of overlap between SEM and SEO, this was never an accurate delineation between these two terms.

-More accurately, SEO is simply a subset of the overarching category that is SEM.
+More accurately, technical SEO is simply a subset of the overarching category that is SEM.
 All the methodology and best practices encompassed in “SEO” are part of “SEM”, it’s just that there is no overt cost in aligning these components, unlike other paid channels.

 Since we covered aligning your digital footprint in an effort to drive organic traffic in the first point above, let’s look at some paid methods of driving traffic.
 And, again, just to be clear, all the paid methods we’re about to examine, while part of SEM, are not part of SEO, since they are not organic.
 Got it?
 Great!